DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseChart/7 Chart Elements/Label/3 Methods/shift(x_y).md

 ---
 The origin is at the upper-left corner of the Chart.
 The coordinates are positive numbers that specify the distance between the origin and the label.

 The following example customizes a Bar Chart.
-The code moves a label to the top of the corresponding bar.
+The code moves the label to the top of the corresponding bar.

 ---
 ##### jQuery